DMeurer/web_scraper/README.md

 # Found a bug?

 Please report it to me, so I can fix it.
-You can contact me via [email](mailto:dominik.meurer@aesculap.de).
-You can also create an issue on GitHub if you are familiar with it.
+You can just create an issue on GitHub.

 # Usage